 JOIN THE K9 PACK: Click here to subscribe to our weekly newsletter for fun, facts, and exclusive promotional deals you'll only get via email.

 Second, in general, hemp is low in THC and high in CBD; Cannabis strains are grown to be high in THC and low in CBD.
 CBDs are therapeutic cannabinoids, while THC is the cannabinoid that makes you ‘high’.
 The THC content in marijuana is usually between 10 and 15 percent; but hemp must have a THC content of 0.3 percent or less to be legal in the United States.
 At this level, cannabis sativa as hemp has no intoxicating effect for people or dogs.

-CBD possesses amazing healing properties due to its action on the endocannabinoid system, which is present throughout the body in all animals.
+CBD possesses amazing healing properties due to its action on the Endocannabinoid System (ECS), which is present throughout the body in all animals.
 When the endocannabinoid system is functioning properly, the body is better able to perpetuate a state of balance and preserve homeostasis.